Sunbird-Lern/lms-service/README.md

 This is the repository for Sunbird learning management system (lms) micro-service.
 It provides the APIs for lms functionality of Sunbird.

 The code in this repository is licensed under MIT License unless otherwise noted.
 Please see the [LICENSE](https://github.com/project-sunbird/sunbird-lms-service/blob/master/LICENSE) file for details.
-This readme file describes how to install and start User&Org Service and set up the default organisation & user creation in local machine.
+This readme file describes how to install and start course-service in your developement environment.
-## sunbird-course-Service local setup
+## Sunbird-course-service developement environment setup:
 This readme file contains the instruction to set up and run the sunbird-course-service in local machine.

 ### System Requirements: